secrez/secrez/README.md

-  pwd     Shows the path of the working directory. rm      Removes one or more files and folders. tag     Tags a file and shows existent tags. touch   Creates a file. use     Uses a specific dataset. ver     Shows the version of Secrez.
+  pwd     Shows the path of the working directory. rm      Removes one or more files and folders. tag     Tags a file and shows existent tags. totp    Generate a TOTP code if a totp field exists in the card. touch   Creates a file. use     Uses a specific dataset. ver     Shows the version of Secrez.